mozilla-l10n/localizer-documentation/products/focus/testing_focus.md

 * Font support: once you start translating, you should check against the screenshots provided that the fonts used appear correctly.
 * Untranslated content.

 Concerning untranslated content on Focus for iOS: please note that we currently have two tiers of support in iOS.
-If your locale is only in the Tier 2 support (which corresponds to the languages under "Other Languages" in the iOS system settings), then it sometimes happens that menu items and dialogs, which are part of the OS itself, may not be localizable - and will therefore unfortunately appear in the primary OS language on the final UI.
+If your locale is only in the Tier 2 support (which corresponds to the languages under *Other Languages* in the iOS system settings), then it sometimes happens that menu items and dialogs, which are part of the OS itself, may not be localizable - and will therefore unfortunately appear in the primary OS language on the final UI.

 ## Locale sign-offs